agouglidis/BoardGame-TLA_PLUS/README.md

 # BoardGame-TLA_PLUS
- Solution to a puzzle game using TLA+
+ Solution to a puzzle game using PlusCal/TLA+

 The rules of the puzzle is to fill in a 5x5 matrix with consecutive numbers from 1 to 25.
 You can start from any cell in the matrix by placing number 1.
 Every next cell is selected by: